Our Approach to Engagement

 Priorities for engagement

 Our focus at Element Investment Managers is to engage with company management on issues that are material and relevant to a particular company on a case-by-case basis applying global best practice to our engagement process.
-We have an independent Advisory Board (referenced in more detail elsewhere in this section of the website) that provides input on a number of issues inter alia:
+Our Investment Committee provides input on a number of issues inter alia:

 Review of engagement case studies and voting policies